 In all projects like this, you have to consider how big of a space you are working in.
-Our banquette ended up spanning the whole open space on our wall, which was just over 10 feet.
+Like I mentioned, I was working with banquette seating that was around 10′.
 If you had a smaller area, then of course, you’re price would go drastically down.
 Just something to keep in mind.

 *Affiliate links listed below.
 Click here to read my full disclosure.

 NOTE: These measurements are what worked for our kitchen.
 Sizes will vary.

 - (2) Sanded/finished plywood pieces, cut to 62″ x 24.5″

 - Hitachi C10FCE2 15-Amp 10-inch Single Bevel Compound Miter Saw

 - Circular saw